AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 Update the Laravel Installer

-It is always a good idea to see if the Laravel installer and its required packages have been updated so... run the composer update in the global context to do this.
+It is always a good idea to see if the Laravel installer and its required packages have been updated so… run the composer update in the global context to do this.

 ```shell
 composer global update